blight-js/rfcs/text/0000-blight-lang.md

 - ESM-like modules
 - JS-like async
 - Rust-like syntax
-- Rust-like types
 - Macros
 - Transpiles to JS
-- Fast to compile and alright to run
+- Fast to compile and produces relatively fast JS
 - Standard library to interact with raw JS APIs safely
 - Zig-like "safe-but-slow" debug build and "fast-but-has-UB" production build

-Non-Goals (for now)
+Non-Goals

-- Support for any JS libraries outside of unsafe wrappers
+- Support for any JS libraries outside of wrappers (would just be a worse Typescript)
-- Compile to standalone executable
+- Compile to standalone executable (we'd just be writing Rust again)

 # Reference-level explanation